The Mastery of 23-Year-Old Painter Delfin Finley

 Delfin, young and handsome, stood tall with an invisible string hoisting his head.
 He comfortably transitioned into his next walkthrough at the gallery, with Edward Goldman and his Art Collectors.

 KCRW’s art critic for the last 30 years (and, full disclosure, this writer's boss), Edward was impressed with many things surrounding Delfin's work.

 Second, Delfin is only 23-years-old, and this was his first solo exhibition.
-His detailed figurative portraits force a consideration of race and malaise from a young person's perspective.
+His detailed figurative portraits force the viewer to consider race and malaise from a young person's perspective.

 "For the basis of the show, I wanted to highlight being a person of color right now, and everything that comes with that, whether it's prejudice or racism or just feeling like the world's on your shoulders," Delfin told Edward's Art Gypsies.

-Finally, and perhaps the most unusual, was that on the opening night of his show, Delfin sold 80 percent of the show, according to Lora Schlesinger.
+Finally, and perhaps the most unusual, was that on the opening night of his show, Delfin sold 80 percent of paintings, according to his gallerist, Lora Schlesinger.
 Within the week, he was sold-out.
 It might not come as a surprise to those who know some of Delfin’s instagrammable subjects—Tyler the Creator, Earl Sweatshirt, Na-Kel Smith—but in the art world, it's almost unheard of.

 The painter John Singer Sargent once said, "Every time I paint a portrait I lose a friend."

 That doesn't work for Delfin, who paints people he knows personally, either family or friends.
 This way, he's familiar with who they are and what they're about, he said.
 The secret to his hyper-realistic portraiture might be the extensive photoshoot he starts with his subjects.